Notify me

 Fine jewelry:

-It could also be said that wood watches are part of the art-jewelry world, since they are using a material which has organic markings and textures, and is typically a lot less valuable than precious metals.
+It could also be said that wood watches are part of the art-jewellery world, since they are using a material which has organic markings and textures, and is typically a lot less valuable than precious metals.

 These are our Poppy Seed Pod watch (below, left), inspired by the amazingly beautiful forms from delicate poppy seed pods (below, right):